oxylabs/product-integrations/web-unblocker/CSharp/README.md

 ## Global variables

-Setup the script using the following constants (see Settings.cs)
+Set up the script using the following constants (see Settings.cs)

 * USERNAME (String) - Username of a proxy user
 * PASSWORD (String) - Password of a proxy user